ghgemmer/yotagrabber/output/Readme.txt

                         The Excel spreadsheet can be saved to a .xlsx file if desired to retain this.
                         The CenterLat and CenterLong columns can be updated as desired and the calculated distance automatically shows up then.
-                        The formula is the Haversine formula for the distance.
+                        The formula for the distance is the Haversine formula which is as follows:
                         =ACOS(COS(RADIANS(90-DealerLat))*COS(RADIANS(90-CenterLat))+SIN(RADIANS(90-DealerLat))*SIN(RADIANS(90-CenterLat))*COS(RADIANS(DealerLong-CenterLong)))*6371*0.621371

 Additional columns in the Change History files are:
 "RowChangeType"  - Indicates if this VIN row was an ADDED, MODED, or REMOVED row from the prior inventory run.
                    For MODED rows any changes between the old data and the new data of any column for that row are in the "List of Changes" column.
-Only names of columns that changed value are shown so that a user can easily see what has changed (for example, Sellingprice, ETAs, Options, Hold Status, Shipping Status, etc) The changes listed in a row are sorted, case insensitive, ascending order, by column name, and for the Options column name the changes are listed for it in order of Added, Removed, Same, and the options shown are sorted, case insensitive, ascending order.
-This sorting makes it easier to visually find if a column changed value.

 "Event DateTime" - The datetime that the Change was determined on.
-For a given inventory run these are all the same
+For a given inventory run for a given model
-                   date and time for all the events added during that inventory run.
+                   these are all the same date and time for all the events added during that inventory run.

-"List of Changes" - The list of columns that changed value and the old and new value.
-Options are handled by
+"List of Changes" - A list of the names of only the columns for that row that changed value and the old and new value.
-                    showing all the options which were added, followed by all those removed, followed by all those that stayed the same.
+                    Options are handled by showing all the options which were added, followed by all those removed, followed by all those that stayed the same.
+Column names and Options are sorted, case insensitive , ascending order to make it easier to find out if a given column or option changed.

 Note that sometimes a "Dealer State" column cell may be blank.
 I will automatically be alerted of this and this will be corrected typically within a day or two.
 This is because the dealer state information is currently maintained in a separate